 In Wake County, North Carolina, if a complaint or motion for child custody is filed and there is a request for temporary child custody, a hearing for temporary child custody is automatically scheduled.
-That temporary child custody hearing is scheduled for two hours at the courthouse in Raleigh and each party is given one hour to call witnesses, present evidence, and make their case for the temporary award.
+That temporary child custody hearing is scheduled for two hours at the courthouse in Raleigh.
+Each party is given one hour to call witnesses, present evidence, and make their case for the temporary award.

-A temporary child custody order establishes each party’s right to custody pending the resolution of a claim for permanent custody and establish order for a family that is in a chaotic situation.
-The court will often establish both a legal custody arrangement and a physical custody arrangement.
-The temporary child custody order is, in many ways, only a stop-gap measure by the court to impose a schedule when the parents cannot agree,
+A temporary child custody order establishes each party’s right to custody pending the resolution of a claim for permanent custody.
+The order tries to make a chaotic situation less so.
+The court will often establish both a Legal Custody Arrangement and a Physical Custody Arrangement.
+The temporary child custody order is only a stop-gap measure by the court to impose a schedule when the parents cannot agree,

-In certain custodial situations a temporary child custody order may be entered ex parte under appropriate circumstances such as when there is a risk or harm or one parent is fleeing the state with a child.
+In certain custodial situations a temporary child custody order may be entered Ex parte under appropriate circumstances, For example, such as when there is a risk or harm or one parent is fleeing the state with a child.
 The statute is clear that a temporary order that changes custody or changes the living arrangements of a child cannot be entered ex parte unless the child risks bodily injury, sexual abuse, or removal from the state for purpose of evading the jurisdiction of the court.
 You can find more information about emergency custody here.

 The statutes and case-law do not preclude a temporary custody hearing after a motion to modify a permanent custody order has been filed.
 Also, there appears to be no statutory prohibition against asking the court to modify a temporary order.

 Finally, just as in a full hearing on custody, the court may consider a request or make its own motion for the appointment of a Parent Coordinator.